-Since you are layered up and warm at this point, all you need is water and windproof shell, top and bottom.
-If you get caught in heavy rain, you can always throw on this one extra layer that will keep you shielded from the wind and rain.
+Since you are layered up and warm at this point, all you need is water and a windproofshell, top and bottom.
+If you get caught in heavy rain, you can always throw on this extra layer that will shield you from the wind and rain.

 Bring two hats!
 If it looks like it’s going to rain, keep the spare one in your pack so you can switch it out if hat number one gets soaked.
-A neck buff that can double as a face mask is especially handy, since it is light and thin, but seal off parts of your neck that can get exposed to wind.
+A neck buff that can double as a face mask is especially handy since it is light and thin but seals off parts of your neck that can get exposed to wind.

-After some trial and error in the glove department, we have found that two pairs of knitted wool mittens are the magic combination: You can wear one pair on a less windy day, but if the wind picks up, adding that extra pair will both give you that precious wind protection!
+After some trial and error in the glove department, we have found that two pairs of knitted wool mittens are the magic combination.
+You can wear one pair on a less windy day, but adding that extra pair will give you that precious wind protection if the wind picks up!

 Quality socks are just as important as good boots.
 Many Laugavegur hikers have learned the hard way that great boots do little if you are wearing subpar socks!
-It’s well worth splurging a bit on specialised trekking socks.
-Bring a few different pairs; some lightweight, others a bit heavier, as well as some comfy cabin socks to switch into when you get to the huts.
+It’s well worth splurging a bit on specialized trekking socks.
+Bring a few pairs, some lightweight, others a bit heavier, and some comfy cabin socks to switch into when you get to the huts.

-Last, but not least, bring a good pair of river-crossing shoes.
+Last but not least, bring a good pair of river-crossing shoes.
 Flip-flops won’t do you much good.
-Instead, we’d recommend some type of lightweight sandal that won’t slip from your feet (Tevas are excellent for this purpose) and can be hung to dry on your pack.
+Instead, we’d recommend some lightweight sandals that won’t slip from your feet (Tevas are excellent for this purpose) and can be hung to dry on your pack.

 Good hiking boots